PacktPublishing/Production-Ready-Applied-Deep-Learning/Chapter_5/emr/EMR.md

 Search and open the EMR service
 ![](./images_emr/search_for_emr.png)
-The landing page of EMR service shows this quick option page, just hit the button `Go to advanced options`
+The landing page of EMR service shows this quick option page, just hit the button `Go to advanced options` which will take you to the next page
 ![](./images_emr/emr_quick_options.png)

 Step 1: Cluster Creation -> Software Configuration